Unfortunately, it's necessary to understand war vocabulary if you want to follow the news or study history in English.

 The verbs for using guns are ‘to shoot’ or ‘to fire’, so soldiers might hear or be attacked by gunfire or gunshots.

-Grenades are hand-held explosive devices that can be thrown to blow up a vehicle, building, or group of people.
+Grenades are hand-held explosive devices.
+When thrown, they can blow up a vehicle, building, or group of people.

-Bombs are large explosive devices, either conventional or nuclear, that can destroy buildings, people, or even large areas of a city.
+Bombs are large explosive devices that can destroy buildings, people, or even large areas of a city.
 Heavy bombing of a fort or military position is called a bombardment.
 (Bomb can also be a vb.)

 Land mines are buried devices that explode when someone or something puts weight on them.